Thermodynamics of Einstein static Universe with boundary

 Here $H$ is the Hubble parameter and $K$ is the gravitational coupling:

 In Eq. (\ref{CurvaturePressureDS}) we take into account that the energy of the vacuum in the arbitrary volume $V$ is proportional to $V$.
-This equation demonstrates that the equation of state of the gravitational component in the de Sitter state is the same as equation of state of the dark energy:
+This equation demonstrates that the equation of state of the gravitational component in the de Sitter state is the same as equation of state of Zel'dovich stiff matter: